 Value Description Absent The property is not present in this resource.
 AnyOf At least one instance of the property in this resource must be equal to one of the values listed.
 AllOf At least one instance of the property in this resource must be equal to each of the values listed.
-Equal The value must be equal to the KeyValue.
-NotEqual The value of the property must not be equal to the value(s) listed.
-GreaterThan The value of the property must be greater than the Values.
-This comparison is only valid for properties of type 'number'.
+Equal The value of the property must be equal to the value in the profile.
+NotEqual The value of the property must not be equal to the values listed in the profile.
+GreaterThan The value of the property must be greater than the values listed in the profile.
+This comparison is only valid for numeric properties.
+GreaterThanOrEqual The value of the property must be greater than or equal to the values listed in the profile.
+This comparison is only valid for numeric properties.
+LessThan The value of the property must be less than the values listed in the profile.
+This comparison is only valid for numeric properties.
+LessThanOrEqual The value of the property must be less than or equal to the values listed in the profile.
+This comparison is only valid for numeric properties.

-Value Description GreaterThanOrEqual The value of the property must be greater than or equal to the Values.
-This comparison is only valid for properties of type 'number'.
-LessThan The value of the property must be less than the Values.
-This comparison is only valid for properties of type 'number'.
-LessThanOrEqual The value of the property must be less than or equal to the Values.
-This comparison is only valid for properties of type 'number'.
-Present The property is present in this resource.
-LinkToResource The object contains a link to a resource with a Type equal to one of the schema names listed in Values.
-The Type is the unversioned schema name (e.g., Thermal or Memory).
+Value Description Present The property is present in this resource.
+LinkToResource The object contains a link to a resource with a type equal to one of the schema names listed in the values of the profile.
+The type is the unversioned schema name, such as Thermal or Memory.

-Many of these Comparison types are simple arithmetic, boolean or string value comparisons.
+Many of these comparison types are simple arithmetic, boolean, or string value comparisons.
 In addition, Absent and Present allow for comparisons concerning the existence or absence of a property.
-The LinkToResource comparison specifies that the object property contains an @odata.id property to a resource whose schema name (Type) is listed in the Values array.
+The LinkToResource comparison specifies that the object property contains an @odata.id property to a resource whose schema name (type) is listed in the Values array.

-8.4.2.3.
-ReadRequirement
+9.4.2.3 Read requirement

-This function specifies the level of basic read (HTTP GET) requirement applied to the resource or property.
+The ReadRequirement function specifies the level of basic read (HTTP GET) requirement applied to the resource or property.
 The default value, or if no ReadRequirement is present, is Mandatory.
-For properties of type 'object', requirements of the embedded properties will apply only if the object is present.
+For object properties, requirements of the embedded properties will apply only if the object is present.

 Value Description Mandatory This property is required in all instances of this resource.
-For properties of type 'array', the property is required in all non-NULL array items.
-If Values are listed, at least one instance of each enumeration value is required among instance(s) of this property.
+For array properties, the property is required in all non-NULL array items.
+If Values is defined, at least one instance of each enumeration value is required among instance(s) of this property.
+Supported This property is required to be supported by the service, but may not appear in all instances of this resource.
+The requirement is met if the property appears in at least one instance of this resource.
 Recommended It is recommended, but not required, that this property be supported.
 IfImplemented This property is required if the underlying functionality is implemented.
-For properties of type 'object', requirements on embedded properties within the object will only apply if the object is present.
+For object properties, requirements on embedded properties within the object will only apply if the object is present.
+IfPopulated For property-level requirements, this property is required if the State property within the Status object for the object or resource does not contain Absent.
+This value is useful for properties within "absent resources" where empty slots, sockets, or bays are rendered with minimal properties until they are "populated" by a device.
+For resource-level requirements, this value indicates that the resource is required, but may not be present (populated) in the service at all times.
 Conditional This property is only required if ConditionalRequirements items apply to this instance of the resource.
 None This property is not required by this profile.
 It is listed here for clarity.

-8.4.2.4.
-WriteRequirement
+9.4.2.4 Write requirement